iDontKnow-cpp/Smart-Network-Documentation-Copilot/README.md

 ## 🌟 Key Features

-* **Agentic Routing:** Uses an LLM router to evaluate query domains prior to execution, dynamically directing requests between a local vector database and external search APIs to prevent out-of-domain hallucinations.
+* **Agentic Routing:** Uses an LLM router to evaluate query domains prior to execution, dynamically directing requests between a local vector database and external search APIs to reduce out-of-domain hallucinations.
-* **Fallback Web Search:** Automatically routes queries to the **Tavily Search API** when local vector similarity confidence thresholds are not met.
+* **Fallback Web Search:** Routes to the **Tavily Search API** when the router classifies a query as out-of-domain, or when a local-context synthesis attempt returns an explicit "cannot answer from retrieved data" result — at which point local and web context are compared to produce a final answer.
-* **Real-Time Event Streaming (SSE):** Implements Server-Sent Events via FastAPI to stream internal agent state transitions (*Routing* $\rightarrow$ *Searching Vector DB / Web* $\rightarrow$ *Synthesizing*) directly to the React frontend.
+* **Real-Time Event Streaming (SSE):** Implements Server-Sent Events via FastAPI to stream internal agent state transitions (*Routing* → *Searching Vector DB / Web* → *Synthesizing*) directly to the React frontend.
-* **Memory-Safe File-by-File Ingestion Engine:** Handles large document sets (380 MB+ / 26,000+ PDF pages) using a streaming file-by-file loader with explicit garbage collection and chunk batching—preventing Kubernetes `OOMKilled` spikes.
+* **Memory-Safe File-by-File Ingestion Engine:** Processes each source file (Markdown + PDF) individually — load, chunk, embed, persist, then explicitly garbage-collect — before moving to the next file, rather than holding the entire corpus in memory at once.
+This replaced an earlier all-at-once approach that reliably caused Kubernetes `OOMKilled` failures once the real corpus size (26,748 PDF pages) was ingested.
-* **Unbuffered NGINX Reverse Proxy:** Configured with `proxy_buffering off` and `X-Accel-Buffering: no` headers to ensure zero latency jitter during token and state streaming.
+* **Unbuffered NGINX Reverse Proxy:** `/api/` location configured with `proxy_buffering off` and `proxy_cache off` so SSE tokens aren't held back by proxy-level buffering.
-* **Production Kubernetes Deployment:** Utilizes `initContainers` for decoupled vector database seeding onto shared `emptyDir` volumes, backed by tuned Ephemeral Storage limits (`6Gi`) and Horizontal Pod Autoscaling (HPA).
+* **Kubernetes Deployment:** Uses an `initContainer` for vector database seeding onto a shared `emptyDir` volume, with explicit CPU/memory/ephemeral-storage limits on every container and Horizontal Pod Autoscaling (HPA, requires `metrics-server` installed in-cluster).

 ---